by Brenda Vos-Fitchet

 Operating the most luxurious train in the world is a challenge.
 Not because we can’t live up to the hype but because the national railway networks on which we are reliant are letting us down.
 Not on every trip mind you, but on enough that has seen our reputation take a few knocks.

-We’re operating a first-world product on third-world infrastructure, a system which in South Africa took a beating under our previous governmental administration.
-Jacob Zuma’s presidency left this country bleeding and the consequences of his reckless actions can be felt in most industries.
-Sometimes it feels like we’re watching our reputation being dismantled right in front of our eyes and we can be left feeling quite powerless.
+We’re operating a first-world product on third-world infrastructure, a system which in South Africa took a hit under our previous governmental administration.
+Jacob Zuma’s presidency left this country even poorer and the consequences of his reckless actions can be felt in most industries.

 The first challenge we have is not new but one that has certainly become more of a concern over the past few years.
 What many don’t realise is that we are not permitted to haul our trains with our own locomotives and drivers.
 I’m not sure that any luxury passenger train in the world is.
-We are reliant on Transnet (South African Railways) for our traction and service, something we used to be very happy about because getting into the business of locomotives is not an avenue we ever wanted to pursue.
-They are expensive and also present enormous logistical issues so we were more than happy to sign on the dotted line three decades ago.
+We are reliant on Transnet (South African Railways) for our traction and service, something we used to be very happy about because getting into the logistical and maintenance business of locomotives is not an avenue we ever wanted to pursue – they are expensive and also present complex challenges so we were more than happy to sign on the dotted line three decades ago.

-Fast forward to the present and we find ourselves entangled in a relationship with the most reluctant landlord only now the infrastructure has deteriorated.
-From 2009 to February of 2018, very little was invested into maintaining the railway infrastructure so signals and panel boards are sometimes not working, locomotives overheat and breakdown, drivers are absent from shifts and sections of railway line are bumpy.
-This is what prompted us to purchase nine electric and 14 diesel locomotives, and to recruit trained drivers, so that we can haul or our own trains.
+Fast forward to the present and we find ourselves in a relationship with the most reluctant landlord only now the infrastructure has deteriorated.
+This is what prompted us to purchase nine electric and 14 diesel locomotives, and to recruit trained drivers, so that we be self-reliant.
+We’ve persevered in our quest for permission to haul our own trains and so far have had success with two of our trips.

 On our three-night Victoria Falls journey, we are now allowed to pull the train from Musina to Victoria Falls and back.
 This has greatly improved the operational aspects of the trip and we are very happy with the results – we have our own depot at the border which houses a few of our diesel locomotives and we have set up accommodation for our drivers and mechanics.
-We’ve also done the same for the 15-day Dar es Salaam sojourn – we use our own splendid locomotives from Mafikeng to Dar es Salaam and the trip has pretty much run without a hitch in five years.
+We’ve also done the same for the 15-day Dar es Salaam sojourn – we use our own splendid locomotives from Mafikeng to Dar es Salaam and the trip has run operationally well for five years.
 So our big gamble is paying off.

-Our second biggest challenge and one over which we truly have no control, is the monster that is cable theft.
-Again, this is not a new phenomenon plaguing Transnet and police but one that has certainly grown in efficiency and pace.
-When before it was a sporadic problem it is now something over which we worry.
+Our second biggest challenge, and one over which we truly have no control, is cable theft.
+Again, this is not a new phenomenon plaguing Transnet and law enforcement but one that has certainly grown in efficiency and pace.
+When before it was a sporadic problem it is now something over which we all worry.
 Local authorities and Transnet must be tearing their hair out because the crime syndicates arranging the theft of this valuable copper cable are well-oiled, slick operations with no-one able to predict where the theft will next take place.
-It’s impossible to police every section of railway line across Southern Africa so we’re all left feeling frustrated as none of us are equipped or permitted to relay the cable ourselves.
+It’s impossible to police every section of railway line across South Africa so we’re all left feeling frustrated as none of us are equipped or permitted to relay the cable ourselves.

 The ripple effect of this has been upsetting to all trains utilizing the tracks, not just ours.
 Delays are experienced by commuter, freight and passenger trains.

-Over the course of 30 years, many at Rovos Rail have literally given the company blood, sweat and tears to not only create memorable experiences but also to turn the tide on global opinion of South Africa in the early 90’s and be a success story of triumphant South African entrepreneurship.
-And slowly but surely ruthless and reckless politics, thoughtless leadership and an understaffed parastatal is unravelling the reliable and big reputation we have built for ourselves.
+Over the course of 30 years, many at Rovos Rail have worked tirelessly to create memorable experiences and we have also been a cog in the wheel of turning the tide on global opinion of South Africa.
+And it does sometimes feel that reckless politics and an understaffed parastatal is unravelling the reliable and big reputation we have built for ourselves.

 So what can we do?
 Well, we control what we can and that is everything on board.
 Our quest for comfort and service on the trains as well as providing a variety of interesting excursions is first prize.
 Lead by an unrelenting Rohan, we are constantly striving to maximize everything on board.
-In fact, Rohan has recently redesigned the suites to allow for more space and storage.
+In fact, Rohan has recently redesigned all suites to allow for more space and storage.
 We have further improved on sound-proofing the trains by installing new windows in the rooms and adding insulation to the bulkheads.
 Rohan goes out on recce trips in countries such as Zimbabwe, Tanzania and Angola to inspect new railway lines, potential excursion sites and off-train accommodation options to either improve on existing itineraries or to launch new journeys.
+We also have our Rovos Academy with new training programmes and rooms for all of our train staff so that they can serve with confidence and ease on board.

 In other words, we are not giving up.